pauliceia/vgiws/doc/server/db_connection.md

 #### Clean the database

 Change the database (main or test DB) as explained on 'Create the database in Neo4J' section.
-If you want to clean the database and put default values, on the root folder of the project, use the follow commands to main DB or test DB:
+If you want to clean the database and put default values, on the root folder of the project, use the follow commands:

 ```
 $ cat files/db/neo4j/theme_db.cql | cypher-shell -u <USERNAME> -p <PASSWORD> --format plain
 ```

-Remember: <USERNAME> and  <PASSWORD> are the username and password of the database.
+Remember: \<USERNAME> and  \<PASSWORD> are the username and password of the database.